nasa/cumulus/tf-modules/publish-reports/README.md

-# Publish notifications
+# Publish reports

-This package includes a Lambda function to publish ingest notifications for granule data, execution data, and PDR data to respective SNS topics
+This package includes a Lambda function to publish ingest reports for granule data, execution data, and PDR data to their respective SNS topics

 ## Deployment